ADnothing/LoTSS-YOLO-CIANNA-Detection/README.md

 This project is separated into two steps.
 The first step is to evaluate MINERVA's method capabilities on the selected survey by performing source detection using the network trained on the simulated data from the SDC1.
 By doing this, we will evaluate if the SDC1 is a good enough approximation of observational data for the LoTSS.
-The second step consists of using observational examples to perform complementary network training to better account for the survey's specificities.
+The second step involves using observational examples to perform complementary network training to better account for the survey's specificities.
 This approach requires the construction of a comprehensive and high-quality source catalog based on a different method than the one used to define the reference source catalog.

 ## Content

 You can find the details concerning the environment in the [wiki](https://github.com/ADnothing/LoTSS-YOLO-Detection/wiki/).
+Run test_env.py on your computer to test your environment.

 ### [Trainingset_utils](https://github.com/ADnothing/LoTSS-YOLO-Detection/wiki/Trainingset_utils)